-So for now, this is my first and probably only review of a Light Novel and that’s actually no surprise, considering the fact that Strawberry Panic is also the only translated yuri Light Novel that I know (other than the Sono Hanaibra ones).
+So for now, this is my first and probably only review of a light novel, and that’s actually no surprise considering the fact that Strawberry Panic is also the only translated yuri light novel that I know of (other than the Sono Hanabira ones).

 I don’t really know how to organize this review or what kind of aspects beside the story and the author’s writing style I should really mention, so bear with me with this one.

-This light novel has been around for quite some time already, but I first came across this only some weeks ago, when someone on Twitter recommended me to read this novel.
-So now I got it, well so far only the first out of the 3 volumes but anyway, let’s start the review.
+This light novel has been around for quite some time already, but I first came across this only a few weeks ago, when someone on Twitter recommended I read this novel.
+So now that I have it, well, so far, only the first of the three volumes, but anyway, let’s start the review.

-So first things first, what this book is all about is the life of a few young girls that attend either of the three affiliated all-girl schools on Astraea Hill.
-Let me just skip the names and what each and every of the 3 schools are mostly known for and get straight to the characters.
+So first things first, what this novel is all about is the life of a few young girls that attend one of the three affiliated all-girl schools on Astraea Hill.
+Let me just skip the names and what each and every of these three schools are mostly known for and get straight to the characters.

-Other than that we have a lot of important characters from all different schools, but the most important characters despite of course Nagisa and Shizuma, are Konohana Hikari, another transfer student and Otori Amane, who’s as well one of the school’s most popular students and who, thanks to her rather masculine appearance, most girls refer to as “Prince”.
+Other than that, we have a lot of important characters from all three schools, but the most important characters (despite Nagisa and Shizuma) are Konohana Hikari—another transfer student—and Otori Amane, who’s one of the school’s most popular students and who, thanks to her rather masculine appearance, most girls refer to as “Prince”.

 If you have already seen the Strawberry Panic anime adaption, you’ll most likely be acquainted with many of the happenings in this novel, but it turns out that the story of the light novel and the one of the anime are slightly different.
-So far I have only read the first chapter of the Strawberry Panic manga, but it’s clear that the manga rather follows the events of the novel and the anime is a little different from both of them.
-So if you liked the anime you should probably consider getting this novel since the story is quite different in many aspects.
+So far, I have only read the first chapter of the Strawberry Panic manga, but it’s clear that the manga follows the events of the novel and that the anime is a little different from both of them.
+So if you liked the anime, you should probably consider getting this novel, since the story is quite different in many aspects.

-Other than that I can say that I pretty much enjoyed the writing style, the only thing that probably bothered me a little is the length of most scenes.
-Just when I start to get into a scene, it’s already over and a new one starts or some flashbacks happen and that just ruins the flow of the story at some points.
-I was also a little irritated at the amount of yuri scenes in this one, since it definitely shows more than what we saw in its anime.
+Other than that, I can say that I pretty much enjoyed the writing style, and the only thing that probably bothered me a little is the length of most scenes.
+Just when I start to get into a scene, it’s already over and a new one starts or some flashbacks happen, and that just ruins the flow of the story, at some points.
+I was also a little irritated at the amount of yuri scenes in this one, since it definitely shows more than what we saw in the anime.
 And even though it is nice to read about all the female characters having crushes on each other, it’s still a little too much.
 The school is even described as a place of “…friendship and love, as well as mental and emotional bonds and passionate physical aches.”
-And don’t forget that this is an all-girls school, a catholic one on top of that.
-But what am I even complaining about, the anime wasn’t that different and the idea that catholic all-girls schools are the perfect hot spots for young lesbians is also not new.
+And don’t forget that this is an all-girls school, a Catholic one on top of that.
+But what am I even complaining about?
+The anime wasn’t that different, and the idea that Catholic all-girls schools are the perfect hot spots for young lesbians is also not new.

-All in all I think this is a must-read for all the Strawberry Panic fans, especially the ones who like me, haven’t read the manga yet.
-I think yuri fans in general will come to like this one pretty much too, since the yuri content is really high and the story, even though completely unrealistic, is still very nice to read.
+All in all, I think this is a must-read for all Strawberry Panic fans, especially the ones who, like me, haven’t yet read the manga.
+I think yuri fans in general will come to like this one pretty much too, since the yuri content is really high, and the story, even though completely unrealistic, is still very nice to read.